mit-orcd/orcd-docs-edit/docs/filesystems-file-transfer/project-filesystems.md

-Individual group storage is configured so that access is limited to a set of accounts belonging to a web moira list that is defined for the group store.
+Individual group storage is configured so that access is limited to a set of accounts belonging to a web moira list that is defined for the group storage.
 The owner and administrators of group storage can manage access themselves, by modifying the membership of an associated moira list under **https://groups.mit.edu/webmoira/list/[list_name]**.
 The name of the list corresponds to a UNIX group name associated with the ORCD shared